msu-language-acquisition-lab/online-documentation/docs/experiments/online-experiment-concepts.md

 # Local and online versions of an experiments

-We use the `cognition.run` website to host our experiments.
+We use two different sites to run experiments depending on their complexity.
+For simple experiements, we use the `cognition.run` website.
 This website uses jsPsych to generate the web pages that constitute the experiment.
 This means that it only requires the experiment code, stimulus file and whatever other files are used in the experiment (e.g. image files, audio files or video files).
+It also has very nice integration with GitHub for updating the experiment when the code is changed.

+For more complex experiments, we use the lab JATOS server.
+The experiments themselves are the same, but the development and deployment process is a bit more complicated.

-However, when we a building an experiment in the beginning, it's best to work on a local copy of the experiment, in which case we also need to provide the base HTML file to test the experiment.
+Either way, however, when we are building an experiment in the beginning, it's helpful to work on a local copy of the experiment, in which case we also need to provide the base HTML file to test the experiment.

 The following diagram shows all of the pieces that your experiment will need.
 If you are just running a task with only written materials, you will only have a single stimulus file.
 If you are running an experiment that requires images or videos or audio files, you will have both a stimulus file along with all of the images/audio/video files.